General introduction to RetinaLyze

 Finding the result of the analysis/analyses

-When the image has been analyzed it will be moved from "Not yet analyzed images" to "Already analyzed images".
-In the "Already analyzed images" list you can see the result of the analysis.
+When the image has been analyzed it will be moved from "Not analyzed photos" to "Analyzed images".
+In the "Analyzed photos" list you can see the result of the analysis.
+If your account is setup to use separate pages for Not analyzed and Analyzed photos, go to the Results-page to see the result/Analyzed photos.

 Seeing an overlay and manipulating the image